 • Porn consumption is directly linked to sexual objectification of others, with compulsive use predicting it even beyond viewing frequency

-• Objectification literally dampens your brain’s empathy response, making it harder to recognize others’ pain and emotions
+• Objectification is associated with reduced activity in empathy-related brain regions, making it harder to recognize others' pain and emotions

-• The pattern is reversible: perspective-taking and compassion training rebuild the neural pathways porn weakened
+• The pattern is reversible: perspective-taking and compassion training help rebuild the neural pathways porn weakened

-Pornography does not just show objectification.
-It teaches it.
+Pornography shows objectification and teaches it.
 A content analysis of best-selling pornographic videos found that 88.2% of scenes contained physical aggression and nearly half contained verbal aggression, with women overwhelmingly cast as the target.
-A second study of 400 popular videos confirmed that women were consistently portrayed through instrumentality: treated as tools for someone else’s pleasure rather than as autonomous people.
+A second study of 400 popular videos confirmed that women were consistently portrayed through instrumentality: treated as tools for someone else's pleasure rather than as autonomous people.

 When you watch this repeatedly, your brain absorbs the framework.
 A 2024 study of 1,342 adults found that greater pornography use frequency was directly associated with greater sexual objectification of others.
 For men specifically, interest in degrading content predicted objectification of women even after controlling for overall consumption.